questdb/.github/profile/README.md

 - ⌚ Optimized for time series
 - 🔧 Implemented with SQL

-Query with our [live demo](https://demo.questdb.io/) datasets to get the first impression of QuestDB.
+Query with our [live demo](https://demo.questdb.io/) data sets to get a first impression of QuestDB.

 # 🔎 Our projects